d-matrix-ai/dmx-compressor/src/dmx/compressor/pt2bfp/README.md

 # pt2-bfp
-Implementation of Block Floating Point supporting the Pytorch 2.0 export quantization route.
+Implementation of Block Floating Point supporting the Pytorch 2.0 export quantization flow

 ## fx
 - Contains files for creating preparing and creating the graphs for Quantization of PyTorch modules